The Bankruptcy Act 1966 (Cth) (‘Bankruptcy Act’) is a Commonwealth Act that applies in all states and territories.

 A private registered trustee usually becomes trustee at the request of a petitioning creditor or debtor before the debtor becomes bankrupt.

 In some cases the creditor can ask for a private registered trustee to replace AFSA as the trustee after the debtor becomes bankrupt (ss 156A, 157 Bankruptcy Act).

 It can be an advantage for a debtor to not have a private trustee, as the trustee’s fees can be significant.

 Complaints about independent trustees

 Anybody who is concerned about a trustee or any other aspect of their bankruptcy administration can complain to AFSA, which reports directly to the Inspector-General.
-AFSA A document that sets out what a person wants to happen to their money and other property after they die. investigate complaints against private trustees and against AFSA itself.
+AFSA will investigate complaints against private trustees and against AFSA itself.